miklevin/MikeLev.in/_posts/2023-03-31-continuing-my-silent-live-streaming-journaling-adventure.md

 headline: Exploring the Possibilities of Journaling and Coding Through Live-Streaming My Journey
 description: I'm live-streaming my journey of journaling and making the argument for keeping a single text file for life.
 I'm also creating a Github repo with code examples, watching cartoons with my kid, and making them food.
 I've written sample code and converted them into Python dict objects, and I now have a Jupyter Notebook to share with the community.
 Join me on my journey and explore the possibilities of journaling and coding!
 keywords: Journaling, Single Text File, Live-Streaming, Github, Code Examples, Python, Dict Objects, Jupyter Notebook, Personal Journal, Professional Journal, Vi-like Editor, API, Cartoon, Food, String JSON
-categories: journaling, python, jupyter notebook, api, github
+categories: github, api, journaling, python, jupyter notebook
 permalink: /blog/continuing-my-silent-live-streaming-journaling-adventure/
 layout: post
 ---